roby2358/fivel/README.md

 This is a toy!
 There are no promises and no guarantees associated with this project!

+## Notes

+Some of the tables are broken after I enabled MCP.
+Will fix as I go.

+In order to refresh the tables in Claude Desktop, you need to rebuild the jar, then choose

+`hamburger -> File -> Exit`

+to exit Claude Desktop all the way.

 # Running

 ## Run as webapp + HTTP server